Interview Follow Up

 - In discussing why you deserve a substantial increase, use examples of your accomplishments that prove your value, not merely your experience.
 Comparisons to your current salary are irrelevant and should be avoided; you're talking about the benefits you'll bring, not your past salary, which you may have had no control over.

 - Always assume a firm's first offer is negotiable and never accept an offer at the interview.
 Express your strong interest, but state you always discuss decisions of this magnitude with advisers whose judgment you have relied upon for years.
-Tell your interviewer when you'll contact him or her with your decision.
+Tell your interviewer when you'll contact them with your decision.